Amifred/Reddit-ETL-Pipeline/README.md

 ## Motivation

-Project was based on an interest in Data Engineering and the types of Q&A found on the official subreddit.
+The project was based on an interest in Data Engineering and the types of Q&A found on the official subreddit.

-It also provided a good opportunity to develop skills and experience in a range of tools.
-As such, project is more complex than required, utilising dbt, airflow, docker and cloud based storage.
+It also provided a good opportunity to develop skills and experience in various tools.
+The project is more complex than required, utilising dbt, airflow, docker, and cloud based storage.

 ## Architecture